experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

 - Stores typo corrections and normalization rules (for example: "teh" -> "the")

 Status:
-- BNN present; intake database exists but is not currently utilized for lookup in the pipeline.
+- BioNN present; intake database exists but is not currently utilized for lookup in the pipeline.

 Operation:
-1. BNN indicates pattern similarity for candidate corrections.
+1. BioNN indicates pattern similarity for candidate corrections.
 2. Database performs a similarity-based lookup to retrieve corrections.
 3. Correction results are applied to produce normalized tokens for the semantic layer.